open/close all folders

 - Puppet King: His ultimate purpose is to serve as a front while Dr. Pretorius and Dr. Mobius rule over Silmaria from the shadows.

 - The Voiceless: For most of the game, letting Dr. Pretorius or Dr. Mobius speak for him.
 He is only able to speak for himself when he decides he's done being just a puppet and wants to be a true hero.

 MinosThe patron of Elsa who paid her entry into the rites of rulership.
 Minos is an adviser or the former king, and a Silmarian noble who owns his own fleet and army of mercenaries which he wants to use to help Elsa win - she will have none of it.
 In centuries past, his family used to rule Silmaria.
 He's the Big Bad, having sponsored the murder of King Justinian and that of a few others via Bruno; he's also the one behind the return of the Dragon.

-Taking You with Me: Resorts to this when exposed, using his death as the final sacrifice to release the Dragon of Doom - if he can't rule Silmaria, he'd rather have it follow him in death.
+- Taking You with Me: Resorts to this when exposed and cornered, using his death as the final sacrifice to release the Dragon of Doom - if he can't rule Silmaria, he'd rather have it follow him in death.